swapmyvote/swapmyvote/README.md

 ## Contributing to Swap my Vote

-Any help would be well appreciated.
+Any help would be well appreciated!

+### Onboarding

+Before we can accept contributions from you, please make sure you read [the License section](#license) below and follow the required step.

+You should also [log in to Travis CI](http://travis-ci.org/swapmyvote/swapmyvote) to make sure that their system is aware of your GitHub user account, since for some strange reason they sometimes assume unknown users are malign and ignore any pull requests submitted by them!

+### Deciding what to work on

 Please take a look at the [GitHub project](https://github.com/orgs/swapmyvote/projects/1).
 Issues are sorted into milestones, and the items in each column are roughly sorted by priority descending, so a good place to start would be near the top of the `M0` column.
 If you can, please avoid tackling stuff in future milestones until the current milestone is complete.

 In addition, look out for issues labelled [`help wanted`](https://github.com/swapmyvote/swapmyvote/labels/help%20wanted) or [`easy`](https://github.com/swapmyvote/swapmyvote/labels/easy).

+### Coordinating with the team

 If an issue is already assigned, then probably someone is already working on it or at least intending to.
 If it's unassigned then